Matan Levy profile photo

 Matan Levy

-I am a Computer Science Ph.D. candidate at the School of Computer Science and Engineering at the Hebrew University of Jerusalem, under the joint supervision of Prof. Dani Lischinski and Dr. Rami Ben-Ari.
+I am a Computer Science Ph.D. candidate at the School of Computer Science and Engineering at the Hebrew University of Jerusalem, jointly advised by Prof. Dani Lischinski and Dr. Rami Ben-Ari.

 I previously worked in IBM Research AI as a research intern.